 The law opens the door on the possibility of a social host being liable for damages incurred or caused by intoxicated guests.
-A critical element in this statute is service of an alcoholic beverage to a person while they are visibly intoxicated.
+A critical element in this statute is service of an alcoholic beverage to a person while he or she is visibly intoxicated.